View Frightful (But Dead Serious) Drug Side Effects

 Dysgeusia (Abnormal Tastes)

-Metronidazole (Flagyl) is used to treat bacterial infections, but a common side effect is a distinct metallic taste in the mouth that can make treatment intolerable.
+- Metronidazole (Flagyl) is used to treat bacterial infections, but a common side effect is a distinct metallic taste in the mouth that can make treatment intolerable.

 Bizarre Sleep-Related Behaviors

 Do not drink alcohol or take medicines that can make you drowsy, which can worsen these side effects.
-It is extremely important to follow dosing instructions for these medications, and be sure you have adequate time to devote to sleep before you must wake up.
+It is extremely important to follow dosing instructions for these medications, and be sure you have adequate time to devote to sleep before you must get up.

 Don't It Make My Brown Eyes Blue

 Urine discoloration due to these medications is not a serious problem and will clear once the drug is out of the system.
 More seriously, pink or red urine can be caused by blood from conditions such as urinary tract infections, enlarged prostate, tumors or kidney stones.
-See your doctor about that one.
+See your doctor immediatley about that one.

 Tinnitus is a hearing sensation that is often described as a ringing in the ears.
 Hearing loss due to age or medication side effects can lead to tinnitus.
 These drug examples can all cause the side effect of tinnitus.

 Can't You Smell That Smell?